 2006 Renowned IT firm Gordon & Glickson joins McGuireWoods in Chicago.

 2008 The firm completes a major merger with 145-lawyer Helms Mulliss & Wicker, with offices in Charlotte, Raleigh, and Wilmington.

-2009 The firm adds a second international office via a merger in London.
+2009 The firm opens a London office via a merger.

 2011 The firm enters the Texas market with offices in Austin and Houston.